SolaceLabs/cf-pubsubplus-deployment/README.md

 [Registering the Service Broker](#registering-broker)

-This project provides a BOSH 2 manifest for solace messaging deployment.
+This project provides a BOSH 2 manifest for a Solace Messaging deployment.

 This project takes advantage of new features such as: